MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-A-General/part-1-Practice-Procedure/subpart-F-Wireless-Radio-Services-Applications-Proceedings/subjectgroup-ECFR8fff3365c42ee11-Application-Requirements-Procedures/section-1.931.md

 (ii) The STA is to be valid for 60 days or less, pending the filing of an application for regular authorization of the subject operation;

-(iii) The STA is to allow interim operation to facilitate completion of authorized construction or to provide substantially the same service as previously authorized; or
+(iii) The STA is to allow interim operation to facilitate completion of authorized construction or to provide substantially the same service as previously authorized;

-(iv) The STA is made upon a finding that there are extraordinary circumstances requiring operation in the public interest and that delay in the institution of such service would seriously prejudice the public interest.
+(iv) The STA is made upon a finding that there are extraordinary circumstances requiring operation in the public interest and that delay in the institution of such service would seriously prejudice the public interest; or

+(v) The STA is for operation of a station used in a Contraband Interdiction System, as defined in § 1.9003.

 (3) Limit on STA term.
 The Commission may grant STA for a period not to exceed 180 days under the provisions of section 309(f) of the Communications Act of 1934, as amended, (47 U.S.C.
 309(f)) if extraordinary circumstances so require, and pending the filing of an application for regular operation.
 The Commission may grant extensions of STA for a period of 180 days, but the applicant must show that extraordinary circumstances warrant such an extension.